+1. To receive the Audited Financial Statements for the financial year ended 31 December 2014 and the Reports of Directors and Auditors thereon.

+2. To approve payment of Directors' fees.

+- 3. To re-elect the following Directors retiring in accordance with Article 89 of the Company's Articles of Association:- - (i) Mr. Loo Soo Loong

+(ii) Datin Toh Siew Chuon

-1. To receive the Audited Financial Statements for the financial year ended 31 December 2013 and the Reports of Directors and Auditors thereon.
-Ordinary Resolution 1 2.
-To approve payment of Directors' fees.
-Ordinary Resolution 2 3.
-To re-elect the following Directors retiring in accordance with Article 89 of the Company's Articles of Association:- (i) Mr. Tee Eng Seng(ii) Professor Datuk Dr. Nik Mohd Zain bin Nik Yusof Ordinary Resolution 3 Ordinary Resolution 4 4.
-To appoint Messrs Ong & Wong as Auditors of the Company and authorise the Directors to determine their remuneration.
-Ordinary Resolution 5 5.
-As Special Business to consider and if thought fit, to pass the following Resolutions, with or without modifications: - ORDINARY RESOLUTION - AUTHORITY TO ISSUE SHARES "THAT subject always to the Companies Act, 1965 and the approvals of the relevant authorities, the Directors be and are hereby empowered, pursuant to Section 132D of the Companies Act, 1965, to allot and issue shares in the Company from time to time at such price, upon such terms and conditions, for such purposes and to such person or persons whomsoever as the Directors may in their absolute discretion deem fit provided that the aggregate number of shares issued pursuant to this Resolution does not exceed 10% of the issued share capital of the Company for the time being and that such authority shall continue in force until the conclusion of the next Annual General Meeting of the Company."
-Ordinary Resolution 6 ORDINARY RESOLUTION - PROPOSED SHAREHOLDERS' MANDATE FOR RECURRENT RELATED PARTY TRANSACTIONS OF A REVENUE OR TRADING NATURE "THAT, subject to the Companies Act, 1965 ("Act"), the Memorandum and Articles of Association of the Company and the Bursa Malaysia Securities Berhad Main Market Listing Requirements, approval be and is hereby given to the Company and its subsidiaries ("Fututech Group") to enter into all transactions involving the interests of Directors, major shareholders or persons connected with Directors and/or major shareholders of the Group ("Related Parties") as specified in Section 2.2.2 of Proposed Shareholders' Mandate in the Circular to Shareholders dated 30 May 2014 ("Recurrent RPTs") provided that such transactions are:- Ordinary Resolution 7
+Ordinary Resolution 3 Ordinary Resolution 4

+- 4. To appoint Messrs Ong & Wong as Auditors of the Company and authorise the Directors to determine their remuneration. - Ordinary Resolution 5 - As Special Business to consider and if thought fit, to pass the following Resolutions, with or without modifications:

+ORDINARY RESOLUTION - AUTHORITY TO ISSUE SHARES

+"THAT subject always to the Companies Act, 1965 and the approvals of the relevant authorities, the Directors be and are hereby empowered, pursuant to Section 132D of the Companies Act, 1965, to allot and issue shares in the Company from time to time at such price, upon such terms and conditions, for such purposes and to such person or persons whomsoever as the Directors may in their absolute discretion deem fit provided that the aggregate number of shares issued pursuant to this Resolution does not exceed 10% of the issued share capital of the Company for the time being and that such authority shall continue in force until the conclusion of the next Annual General Meeting of the Company."

-Notice of Annual General Meeting (cont'd)
+ORDINARY RESOLUTION - PROPOSED SHAREHOLDERS' MANDATE FOR RECURRENT RELATED PARTY TRANSACTIONS OF A REVENUE OR TRADING NATURE

+"THAT, subject to the Companies Act, 1965 ("Act"), the Memorandum and Articles of Association of the Company and the Bursa Malaysia Securities Berhad Main Market Listing Requirements, approval be and is hereby given to the Company and its subsidiaries ("Fututech Group") to enter into all transactions involving the interests of Directors, major shareholders or persons connected with Directors and/or major shareholders of the Group ("Related Parties") as specified in Section 2.2.2 of Proposed Shareholders' Mandate in the Circular to Shareholders dated 29 May 2015 ("Recurrent RPTs") provided that such transactions are:- notice of annual general meeting (cont'd)

-- (i) recurrent transactions of a revenue or trading nature; - (ii) necessary for the day-to-day operations; - (iii) carried out in the ordinary course of business on normal commercial terms which are not more favourable to the Related Parties than those generally available to the public; and - (iv) are not to the detriment of the minority shareholders,
+- (i) recurrent transactions of a revenue or trading nature; - (ii) necessary for the day-to-day operations; - carried out in the ordinary course of business on normal commercial terms which are not more favourable to the Related Parties than those generally available to the public; and - (iv) are not to the detriment of the minority shareholders,